10 Bad Web Design Examples & Common Errors of Website Designers

 But how do you build a trustworthy website?

 The key point falls on the design.
 Even though you are a small, bootstrapped startup, there better be a web designer to help you with your website design.
+Of course, it will be the best if the web designers can collaborate with developers from the very beginning with a good online design collaboration tool.
 It’s not easy to design a good website that is both beautiful and functional.
 What are some common mistakes in web design?
 How can you avoid them effectively?.
 If you are feeling confused, I will show you what a good website should look like by presenting the top 10 bad web design examples.

 Differences Between Good and Bad Web Design